juliamazur/elk-logmonitor/README.md

 In the simplest variant this stack consist of 3 elements:

-### 1) Logstash - component that parses incoming data and passes it on to another tool.
+### 1) Logstash - component that parses incoming data and passes it on to another tool

 Since logs can come in many different formats (mostly containing some jsons, timestamps, plain text messages of upredicatable length in random order)